oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-52-reportingdescriptorreference-object.md

 In some cases, there is no `reportingDescriptor` object associated with a `reportingDescriptorReference` object.
 In that case, the `reportingDescriptorReference` object **SHALL** contain only the `id` property ([sec](#reportingdescriptorreference-object--id-property)), and `theDescriptor` does not exist.

-> EXAMPLE: In this example, a tool emits a tool execution notification that refers to a rule.
+> EXAMPLE 1: In this example, a tool emits a tool execution notification that refers to a rule.
 The tool does not provide rule metadata.
 Therefore, `associatedRule` ([sec](#associatedrule-property)) contains only an `id` property, whose value is the id of the rule that failed.
 Similarly, the tool does not provide metadata about its notifications, so `"descriptor"` ([sec](#notification-object--descriptor-property)) contains only the id of the notification.
 >
 > ```json
 > {                                            # An invocation object (§3.20).